What to Wear in Turkey: Turkey Packing List for Women & Men

 Luggage tag – even if you are not checking in your luggage, it’s always a good idea to have a luggage tag on them.
 Intercity buses in Turkey tag your bags, but you should have your own for extra security.

 Packing cubes – this is a live saver when traveling light and minimalist.
 They come in different sizes and shapes; some even have laundry bags.
 We use packing cubes for various clothes, especially those clothes that wrinkle easily.
 Small ones are great for socks and underwear.
-Here is the brand we have at the moment.
+Currently, we have compression packing cubes from Gonex, reducing space by 30%.

 Toiletries bag – we travel with one toiletry bag as we don’t use that many liquids and hygiene product that would require two separate bags.
 We now use solid shampoo bars, soaps, deodorants, and toothpaste tablets that are zero waste, lighter, and avoid pouring liquids into small plastic bottles.
 We have this one from The North Face.